Triumphantly509/VLAN-Trunking-configuration/README.md

   <img width="600" alt="image" src="https://github.com/user-attachments/assets/7b8210d1-ea36-46ca-ba35-7573d4b97b00" />
 </div>

+### The issue
+PC0 in VLAN 1 on switch0 cannot communicate with PC2 in VLan 1 on switch 1

-### Why some PCS cannot communicate?
+### Why PCS in the same vlan but different switches cannot communicate?
-If the link between switches is not configured as trunk, the switch will only carry one VLAN (usually VLAN1).
+If the link between switches is not configured as trunk, the switch will only carry one VLAN (usually VLAN 1).

 ### Trunking configuration
 A trunk link carries multiple VLANs between switches.